MDBox/raspberry-srt-live-stream/README.md

 #### Audio/Bluetooth Speaker

-If your PI has bluetooth you can turn it onto an audio receiver.
+If you wish you can enable bluetooth and turn the Pi into a portable audio receiver.
 This is useful if you want to use the mic from your smartphone.
-I will explain later how to mux the audio and video feed.

 ```shell
 # For Audio and bluetooth mic proxy